 These energetic dogs really come into their own when herding sheep.
 Their athletic movements and commanding stature make it look like an effortless task.

 The Aussie is a no-nonsense dog breed.
-They are hardworking, intelligent and versatile.
-They thrive in a household where they could use their energy and brain to good use.
-An owner does not need to keep a flock of sheep to work with an Australian Shepherd but remember; you need to keep them busy to let off steam.
+They are hardworking, intelligent, and versatile.
+They will thrive in households where they can put their limitless energy and intelligence to good use.
+An owner does not need to keep a flock of sheep to work with an Australian Shepherd, but you do need to keep them busy.